top of page

 Data from our members

-Five TKIs have been approved by the National Institute for Health Care Excellence (NICE) in England and Wales for treating advanced ALK-positive lung cancer.
+Five TKIs have been approved by the National Institute for Health and Care Excellence (NICE) in England and Wales for treating advanced ALK-positive lung cancer.
 The Scottish Medicines Consortium has made similar approvals in Scotland.

-Currently, most patients in England and Wales who are diagnosed at Stage 4 will start their treatment with Alectinib or Brigatinib.
+Patients who are diagnosed at Stage 4 will usually start their treatment with Alectinib, Brigatinib or Lorlatinib.

 A 4th generation TKI and other possible treatments are currently under trial.